VasOleMil/Random-generator/README.md

 Thanks to this, it is possible to obtain parameters of uniform distribution, such as fluctuation, and accordingly the model is a source of data for calibration of distributions related to reliability.

-What is next step?
-Productivity of generator is comparable with Mathematica 12 RandomReal function.
 One is quite slow but advantage of generator proposed is theoretically clear base, and cryptographic strength.

 1. https://www.facebook.com/groups/249701935475374/permalink/631840700594827/
 2. https://www.facebook.com/groups/249701935475374/permalink/640307096414854/